vaibhavi1224/CavScan_Intelligent_Dental_Diagnostic_System/README.md

 Special thanks to the open-source AI and dental research communities for their contributions to medical AI development.

 ---
-For further inquiries, contact: [Your Email/Website]
+For further inquiries, contact: kapsevaibhavi1224@gmail.com